Alfred Health Psychology is staffed by Clinical Psychologists and Clinical Neuropsychologists.

 For patients requiring mental health treatment in the community, we recommend a referral to an appropriate Community Mental Health Service (Aged, Adults or Child & Youth).

-In the case of a mental health crisis, please contact Psychiatric Triage on 1300 363 746.
+In the case of a mental health crisis, patients should contact Psychiatric Triage on 1300 363 746.
 This is a 24 hour a day, 7 days a week service.
-An experienced mental health clinician will take your call or call you back if you leave a message.
+An experienced mental health clinician will take their call or call them back if they leave a message.

 Australian Psychological Society

 The national centre of excellence in youth mental health

 A guide to mental health problems and support available

 A research unit focused on online education and treatment for health and wellbeing